 Well, one might choose to go that route because the use of leverage could allow him or her to buy more property for the same amount of cash.
 And it could multiply the appreciation received on an asset, as well.

 Though I’ve been a commercial real estate investor for years, I’m still at times surprised when I calculate the power of debt with regard to increasing the value of equity in a project.

 Through the late 1990s, investors looked at about 10 percent as the benchmark cap rate for commercial assets as a whole.
-With cap rates for multifamily and other real estate investments running from 4 percent to 7 percent these days, 10 percent seems like a distant memory.
+Today, average cap rates for multifamily and other real estate investments run from 4 percent to 7 percent, and 10 percent seems like a distant memory.

 The massive influx of capital chasing multifamily deals has driven cap rates down to historically low levels, meaning prices are at historically high levels.
 You will become familiar with what’s a good or bad local cap rate once you begin shopping for and evaluating deals.